ChristianRyan/csnFramework-1/README.md

 # csnFramework

-Simple framework for finding the best k for kNN in python for the course in Machine Learning at Technical University Vienna.
+Simple framework for searching for the best k for kNN and evaluating different optimisation methods in python for the course in Machine Learning at Technical University Vienna.

 # How to use